Pecacheu/LightningHTTP/README.md

 - `bool end()` End response/send request.
 If `writeHead()` has not been called, default options are used.
 Returns true on success.
 - `HttpSocket& cli` The HttpSocket for this request.
 The HttpServer can be obtained with `cli.srv`.

+*Note: To set multiple cookies in the `Set-Cookie` header, separate them with `&`.*

 ### [class] HttpSocket
 Represents a client socket.
 Do not call any functions.
 - `HttpServer *srv` The server this socket belongs to.
 - `Socket cli` Underlying net::Socket instance.
 - `const string& name` Human-readable name for logging purposes.

+## Namespace: server
+An easy to use built-in web server engine included with LightningHTTP.
+Includes file parsing, URL parsing, rate limiting and more!

+### Costants
+- `stringmap ContentTypes` List of built-in HTTP content types.
+See `server.cpp` for full list.
+- `const string *tHtml,*tJs,*tCSS,*tWoff,*tWoff2,*tJpg` Convenient content type macros for use in `readCustom()`.

+### [struct] ServerOpt
+Used to set WebServer callbacks.
+- `HttpReqFunc onReq` Override for *onRequest* from HttpOptions.
+If `end()` is not called before this function ends, the server attempts to serve the request from the filesystem.
+- `HttpReqFunc postReq` Called after a request is complete.
+Useful for logging purposes.
+- `HttpPreFunc preReq` Sets *preRequest* callback from HttpOptions.
+- `void setHdr(HttpRequest& req, HttpResponse& res, stringmap& hd)` Called before the request is sent, allowing you to set custom headers.
+Does not fire if `onReq()` handled the request.
+- `Buffer readCustom(string f, CacheEntry& c, bool *zip)` Custom read callback, called every time a file changes.
+Return an empty buffer to perform a standard file read, or return a buffer of size `NPOS` to indicate an error.

+### [class] WebServer
+Represents a web server and it's HTTP/HTTPS instance.
+- `WebServer(string dir, size_t cm, ServerOpt& o)` Create a WebServer instance at `dir` is the root directory of the server, `cm` is the maximum file cache size.
+- `int init(string name, uint16_t port, uint16_t sPort=0, SSLList *sl=0)` Start the server. `sPort` is an optional HTTPS port, or 0 to disable HTTPS.
+If `sPort` is set, `sl` is required.
+- `void stop()` Stop the server.
+- `EventLoop evl` Internal event loop.

+### [struct] CacheEntry
+**Do not use.** Stores data used by the internal SmartCache system, which caches files to memory and automatically updates whenever a file is changed.